mrseif123/Learning-How-to-Learn/README.md

-# web_project_1

-Web Project 1
+# Web Project 1&2

-is my first attempt in the Web-Development world, freshly started learning HTML, CSS & JS to further expand my coding skills tool-box.
+My first attempt in the Web-Development world, freshly started learning HTML, CSS & JS to further expand my coding skills tool-box.

 This is a simple one-page website built with HTML & CSS only.